slatedb/slatedb/docs/0001-manifest.md

 2. Write a record to a transactional store, say DynamoDB, with the following fields:
    * `source`: `manifest/00000000000000000000.manifest.[UUID].[checksum]`
    * `destination`: `manifest/00000000000000000000.manifest`
-   * `phase`: `prepared`
+   * `committed`: `false`
 3. Copy the object from `manifest/00000000000000000000.manifest.[UUID].[checksum]` to `manifest/00000000000000000000.manifest`.
-4. Update the record in DynamoDB to set `phase` to `committed`.
+4. Update the record in DynamoDB to set `phase` to `true`.
 5. Delete the object from `manifest/00000000000000000000.manifest.[UUID].[checksum]`.

 _NOTE: The source location is arbitrary.
 If randomness is used in the name--a UUID, ULID, or KSUID--collisions must be considered.
 In our case, collisions are catastrophic since they lead to corruption.
 We use a UUID and checksum to attempt to reduce collisions._

-Once the record is written to DynamoDB with `phase` set to `prepared` in step (2), the entire write is considered durable.
+Once the record is written to DynamoDB in step (2), the entire write is considered durable.
 No other writers may insert a record with the same `destination` field.

 _NOTE: This design is inefficient on S3.
 A single SST write includes two S3 `PUT`s, two writes to DynamoDB (or equivalent), and one S3 `DELETE`.
 See [here](https://github.com/slatedb/slatedb/pull/43#issuecomment-2105368258) for napkin math on API cost.
 Latency should be minimally impacted since the write is considered durable after one S3 write and one DynamoDB write.
 Nevertheless, we are gambling that S3 will soon support pure-CAS like every other object store.
 In the long run, we expect to switch S3 clients to use CAS and drop object versioning._

 ##### Deletes

-Deletions must also be considered.
-Old (inactive) manifests and garbage collected SSTs must be deleted.
-The deletion process is as follows:

-1. Update the record in DynamoDB to set `phase` to `deleted`.
-2. Delete the record from object storage.
-3. Delete the record from DynamoDB.

-The deletion is considered durable after step (1).
-Readers will continue to see files until step (2) is complete.
-Clients that wish to prevent reads of deleted files must wait to return until (2) is complete.

-_NOTE: It's possible to model deletions with only an object storage deletion.
-If a DynamoDB record's `phase` is `committed` and the object does not exist at `destination`, the object may be considered deleted.
-This approach slows recovery: the recovery client must check each DynamoDB's `destination` in object storage to see if it still exists.
-There are other variations (such as having CAS failures result in deletion checks).
-Ultimately, the deletion protocol above seems the safest and simplest._
+See the garbage collection section below for details on deletions.

 ##### Recovery

 A writer or deletion process might fail at any point in the steps outlined above.
 Client processes may run recoveries at any point in the future to complete partial writes or deletes.
 The recovery process is as follows:

+1. List all records in DynamoDB with `committed` set to `false`.
+2. For each record, check if the `destination` object exists in object storage.
+   1. If the object exists, check if the `source` object exists.
+      1. If the `source` object exists, copy the `source` object to the `destination` object and set `committed` to `true`.
+      2. If the `source` object does not exist, delete the record from DynamoDB.
+   2. If the object does not exist, delete the record from DynamoDB.

 ### File Structure